BradleyCodeU/bradleycodeu.github.io/_wd/arrays/p5whiteboard.md

 If you have taken 1 or more computer science classes in the past, add 1 or more extra drawing tools...
   - A color palette (several buttons with common colors so that you can quickly select common colors)
-  - A random color button
+  - A random color button that randomizes the color once each time it is clicked
+  - A "Confetti Mode" checkbox that (if checked) randomizes the color before every new Dot is added
   - A [range slider](https://www.w3schools.com/tags/att_input_type_range.asp) that will change the pen size
   - Add a 3rd radio button, Spray Paint: add multiple slightly random dots near the mouse